Are You Looking for the Best Texas Federal Criminal Attorney?

 - Who prosecutes Federal Crimes?

-- When do I need to hire a federal criminal defense attorney?
+- When do I need to hire a federal defense attorney?

 - What are the Federal Sentencing Guidelines?
 How do the Federal Sentencing Guidelines work?

-- Do I need a lawyer if I am going to plead guilty?
+- Do I need a Federal Criminal Defense Attorney if I am going to plead guilty?

 - Should I take the plea bargain agreement that I was offered?
 Is this a good deal?

 We are experienced in defending people accused of high-level federal crimes and taking on federal law enforcement agencies, facing off with agencies like the FBI and Secret Service in federal court.
-The United States of America uses immense resources in prosecuting people accused of federal crimes, often using a several different agencies to investigate (the FBI, the STF, Secret Service, DHS and others).
+The United States of America uses immense resources in prosecuting people accused of federal crimes, often using a several different agencies to investigate (the FBI, the ATF, Secret Service, DHS and others).
 If you are under investigation, or if you are being threatened with prosecution by federal agencies, you should consider hiring us immediately to protect your rights.
-We are passionate about our federal criminal defense practice, and we aggressively represent our clients’ interests in federal courts across the country.

 Find an answer to one of the frequently asked questions about our federal criminal defense practice below.